j4n-r/something/README.md

 ### Keyboard input
-Since the goal is to have vim like layers (normal, insert, visual) and most of the shotcuts will be with a  <leader> key (SPC) i will implement the kitty keyboard protocol and reduce the
+Since the goal is to have vim like layers (normal, insert, visual) and most of the shotcuts will be with a  <leader> key (SPC) i will not implement the kitty keyboard protocol since i do not all the modifier keys and this will make it compatible with all terminals